Grand Lady Cruises' Mission Statement

 The Grand Lady is a US Flagged Vessel.
 At 80 feet long and 20 feet wide, it is of all steel construction, weighing in at 51 gross tons.
 Powered by two Caterpillar diesel engines, rated at 250 hp each, the vessel cruises at 8 knots with a top speed of 12 knots.
 The two engines were completely rebuilt during the winter of 2011, a preemptive measure to keep the Grand Lady running in tip-top shape.

-The Grand Lady is licensed to carry 139 passengers; however, the boat comfortably allows 100 guests for a non-meal cruise, 88 for a plated meal, and 78 for a buffet meal.
-Our main deck dining area seats up to 74 guests maximum and also hosts our fully-stocked bar, caterer’s galley, and heads (that’s the restrooms for you land-lovers).
+The Grand Lady comfortably allows 100 guests for a non-meal cruise, 80 for a plated meal, and 70 for a buffet meal.
+Our main deck dining area seats up to 66 guests maximum and also hosts our fully-stocked bar, caterer’s galley, and heads (that’s the restrooms for you land-lovers).
 From the main deck, guests can head out onto the open-air bow deck or upstairs via one of two different staircases.
 Upstairs, you can visit the captain hard at work in the wheelhouse, take in the views from the open air aft deck, or sit and eat inside our Captain’s Club dining room.
 This smaller dining area seats a maximum of 22 passengers and is a favorite for smaller celebrations to give groups a sense of privacy aboard public cruises.
 For photos of the Grand Lady’s interior and exterior areas, please visit the Gallery page or our Facebook page.